jisong-an/mtDNA_mosaicism/Data processing/README.md

+# Data processing
-This directory contains scripts for making data frame of variant sets and variant classification using statistical probability
+This directory contains scripts for making data frames of variant sets and variant classification